syednuman42/Syed-Numan-Portfolio/README.md

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/gdp%20vs%20literacy.png?raw=true)

-For low gdp, the literacy rate varies greatly but generally if the literacy rate is low then gdp will be less than 10000.
+**For low gdp, the literacy rate varies greatly but generally if the literacy rate is low then gdp will be less than 10000.
-And when we pass this 10000 gdp threshold, every country has a literacy rate of 90% or above
+And when this 10000 gdp threshold is crossed, every country has a literacy rate of 90% or above**

-Create a clustermap which auto performs hierarchal clustering of the correlations between columns:
+A clustermap which auto performs hierarchal clustering of the correlations between columns:

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/clustermap.png?raw=true)

-## Data Preparation and Model Discovery
+## Part 2 : Data Preparation and Model Discovery

-Check for missing data:
+Checking for missing data:

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/isnull1.PNG?raw=true)